maidsafe/temp_safe_network/safe-cli/README.md

 +  ./some-other-folder/file.txt  safe://hbhydynx64dxu5594yunsu41dykxt3nu1be81cy9igqzz3qtqrq1w3y6d9
 ```

 If we have previously uploaded a file to the network, we can also add it to any existing `FilesContainer` by providing its XOR-URL as the `<location>` argument to the `files add` command.
-Let's add a file (same file we uploaded in previous command) to our `FilesContainer` again, but choosing a new destination filename, e.g. `/files-added/same-file.txt`:
+Let's add a file (the same file we uploaded in the previous command) to our `FilesContainer` again, but choosing a new destination filename, e.g. `/files-added/same-file.txt`:
 ```shell
 $ safe files add safe://hbhydynx64dxu5594yunsu41dykxt3nu1be81cy9igqzz3qtqrq1w3y6d9 safe://hnyynyi6tgumo67yoauewe3ee3ojh37sbyr7rnh3nd6kkqhbo9decpjk64bnc/files-added/same-file.txt
 FilesContainer updated (version 4): "safe://hnyynyi6tgumo67yoauewe3ee3ojh37sbyr7rnh3nd6kkqhbo9decpjk64bnc?v=4"